lewnelson/star-wars-planets-database/README.md

     - prod - builds without sourcemaps.
     - watch - same as dev, but watches for changes to source files to recompile.
 1. Start server, running `node index.js` will output command line options.
 Currently allows option of binding http server to specified port.

+## Running Tests
+1. All tests are located in `/tests`.
+They map directly with the file structure and test both server and client code.
+Tests require that the `test_bootstrap.js` file is loaded.
+This requires library dependencies which are loaded in via CDN's in the application.
+1. To run all tests `npm test`
+1. To run tests and generate a coverage report `npm run coverage`.
+The coverage report is stored in `./coverage`, they can be viewed by starting a server using `node coverage.js` which will serve all static files under `./coverage` on port 8080.